mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 Here's where it all goes wrong though.

 My friend's message linked to a public Instagram[^instagram] post by Tony Abbott, showing a picture of a boarding pass and baggage receipt for a flight to Sydney.

+Instagram, in case you don't know it, is an app you can open up on your phone any time to look at ads.

 [^instagram]: A lot of people don't know that Instagram is actually short for Instantaneous Grammarphone, because it isn't true.